technogodCEO/fibcalc/full-history-and-notes.md

 ### v0.2.2

-1. Important big fix with list function.
+1. Important big fix with the list function.
 2. grammatical and spelling fixes in README.

 #### v0.2.1